LucasAlfare/FLListening/README.md

 This is my custom implementation for observer/listener/event driven project patterns using pure Kotlin and its Coroutines.

-This aims to help me decouple code making then more separeted from thenselves by making different parts of a project interacting only by events notifications.
+This aims to help me to decouple code by turning coding sections more separeted from thenselves.
+This is achieved by making these parts interacting only through event notifications, instead of direct references/calls.

 # The implementation